taylus/reddit-block-user/README.md

 I don't think you should have to interact with someone to block them.
 [The reddit API doesn't, either](https://www.reddit.com/dev/api/#POST_api_block_user).
 But in a confusing display of poor user experience, this feature is (kind of?) missing from the UI.

 When I say kind of, that's because you can apparently block someone by reporting their posts.
-This isn't the case in the [app I use on iOS](http://getnarwhal.com/), however, so I wrote this.
+This isn't the case in the (otherwise great) [app I use on iOS](http://getnarwhal.com/), however, so I wrote this.

 ## Blocking users using the reddit API

 The following demonstrates how to use the reddit API to block users using an HTTP client such as `curl` or [Postman](https://www.postman.com/).
 Basic proficiency using REST APIs helps but is not required.

-## Register a "script" type application for personal use
+### Register a "script" type application for personal use

 Follow [these instructions](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example) in order to create an "application" you can use to access the reddit API.
 Upon completion this will provide you a client ID and secret for use in subsequent API calls.

-## Use the "password" grant type for quick n' dirty authentication
+### Use the "password" grant type for quick n' dirty authentication

 Send a `POST` request to `https://www.reddit.com/api/v1/access_token` with: